soares-eduardo/quero-ser-clickbus/testes/backend-developer/solution/README.md

 ### Create a new place

-In order to create a new place, you only need to inform its name, city and state by making a post request with the url bellow
+In order to create a new place, you only need to inform its name, city and state by making a post request with the url bellow:

 - /api/place/